All graphs have tree-decompositions displaying their topological ends: A tree-decomposition distinguishing the topological ends

-It is easily proved by induction that each vertex in $W_s$ for $s$ a leaf of $T^n$ has distance at least $n-1$ from $v$ in $G$.
-Thus for each $j<n$ the ball of radius $j$ around $v$ in $G$ is included in the union over all parts $P_t^n$ where $t$ is in the ball of radius $j$ around $r$ in $\Tcal_n$.
+It is easily proved by induction that each vertex in the set $W_s$ for $s$ a leaf of the tree $T^n$ has distance at least $n-1$ from the rooting vertex $r'$ in the graph $G$.
+Thus for each $j<n$ the ball of radius $j$ around the rooting vertex $r'$ in $G$ is included in the union over all parts $P_t^n$ where $t$ is in the ball of radius $j$ around $r$ in $\Tcal_n$.
 Hence $(T,P_t|t\in V(T))$ is a tree-decomposition, and it has finite adhesion by construction.

 It remains to show that the ends of $T$ define precisely the topological ends of $G$, which is done in the following four sublemmas.

 \begin{sublem} Each topological end $\omega$ of $G$ lives in an end of $T$. \end{sublem}